aimclub/blocksnet/docs/source/contribution.rst

 -  Double-check that the new dependency is easy to install via ``pip`` or Anaconda and supports Python 3.
-If the dependency requires a complicated installation, then we most likely won't merge your changes because we want to keep BlockNet easy to install.
+If the dependency requires a complicated installation, then we most likely won't merge your changes because we want to keep BlocksNet easy to install.

 Contribute to the documentation
 -------------------------------